-Pilates is an ideal form of exercise during pregnancy and the postnatal period, as it enables you to gently strengthen your muscles, including the gluteals and pelvic floor.
-Pilates can help you to get fit for birth by strengthening the muscles required during labour.
+Pilates is an ideal form of exercise during pregnancy and the postnatal period.
+It enables you to gently strengthen your muscles, including the gluteals and pelvic floor.
+Practising Pilates can help you to get fit for birth by strengthening the muscles required during labour.
 Pilates improves your body awareness, posture, strength and stamina to help you to cope with the physical demands of pregnancy, labour and postnatal recovery.
 Throughout your pregnancy and the postnatal period Pilates can keep you fit and strong, easing muscular discomfort and back pain, sacroiliac joint and symphysis pubis problems.
 Breathing practice also aids relaxation.
-Postnatally, Pilates is perfect for regaining abdominal and pelvic floor strength as well as giving you a well deserved hour to relax and look after yourself!
+Postnatally, Pilates is perfect for regaining abdominal and pelvic floor strength, as well as giving you a well-deserved hour to relax and look after yourself!

 Our antenatal (Pregnancy) Pilates

 At Stretch Physio we offer pregnancy Pilates from the second trimester.
 Pilates with our specialist team is a safe way of exercising during pregnancy.
-During your one-to-one sessions, your exercises will be adapted to suit your individual needs, taking into account the changes that you are going through during each trimester.
-We understand the physical, psychological and emotional changes that happen during pregnancy and your sessions will be designed with these in mind.
+During your one-to-one sessions, we will adapt your exercises to suit your individual needs.
+We will, of course, take into account the changes you’re going through during each trimester.
+We understand the physical, psychological and emotional changes that happen during pregnancy and we will design your sessions with these in mind.
 Your exercise programme will be designed specifically to suit you and your pregnancy.
 We don’t stick to a routine, we will design each session around how you feel when you arrive and what you want to achieve.

-Pilates after pregnancy can really help to support you by giving time out, helping you to cope with the demands of being a new mum.
+Pilates after pregnancy can really help to support you by giving you time out, helping you to cope with the demands of being a new mum.
 Pilates will also strengthen your body, aiding your recovery from childbirth.
-Pilates can help you to get back into shape, boosting your confidence.
+Taking part in regular Pilates sessions can help you to get back into shape, boosting your confidence.
 You can start postnatal Pilates from about 6 weeks after a normal delivery.
 You will however, need to wait for 12 weeks after a caesarean section.
-Before, starting postnatal Pilates we will ask you about your pregnancy, labour and post natal recovery.
-We will need to know about any pregnancy, labour or postnatal complications, as these may impact on your Pilates sessions.
-We will also need to take a full medical history and will ask you about your lifestyle so that we can ensure it is safe for you to start exercising again.
-Our thorough assessment ensures that your sessions are perfectly suited to your needs.
-At Stretch, we never stick to a set routine and will tailor every session to your needs on that day.
-We will also check for lumbopelvic problems and diastasis recti, as although Pilates may help with these issue, we will need to take them into account when designing your programme.
-Please feel free to bring your baby along to your sessions if you wish, our studios are lovely and welcoming with plenty of space for you to be able to exercise, while keeping an eye on your little one.
+Please feel free to bring your baby along to your sessions if you wish.
+Our studios are lovely and welcoming, with plenty of space for you to exercise, while keeping an eye on your little one.